"Home

 exotic and colourfully dressed people move irresistibly to the upbeat rhythms

 of Samba and the evocative strains of Jazz until the wee hours.
-If you're lucky,

 you might even run into Carmen Miranda, Snow White or Wonder Woman!
 But be careful!